ICAEW Computer Based Testing

 ACA and ICAEW CFAB Modules

-If you have any further queries about the ACA or ICAEW CFAB qualifications, the e-assessments, structure of examinations or the syllabus please contact ICAEW at +44 (0)1908 248 250, email email@example.com, or visit the ICAEW careers website.
+If you have any further queries about the ACA or ICAEW CFAB qualifications, the computer-based exams, structure of examinations or the syllabus please contact ICAEW at +44 (0)1908 248 250, email email@example.com, or visit the ICAEW careers website.

-You can apply for and book an e-assessment directly with an approved test centre.
+You can apply for and book a computer-based exam directly with an approved test centre.
 You should first speak to your employer as they may have arrangements in place with a test centre and may organise your assessment for you along with your tuition.
 A list of tutor organisations which are approved test centres can be downloaded from the ICAEW website.

-Students whose firms do not have established arrangements or who wish to make their own arrangements can book an e-assessment through Pearson VUE.
+Students whose firms do not have established arrangements or who wish to make their own arrangements can book a computer-based exam through Pearson VUE.
 To sign in you will need your ICAEW student registration number.
 Your Pearson VUE username and password are both ‘ICAEW’ followed by your student number (e.g. ICAEW1234567).
 You will then be prompted to change your password for security, but your username will remain the same.

 When you arrive at the Pearson VUE test centre on the day of your exam appointment, before being permitted to enter the exam room, you will be required to confirm your identity by presenting two forms of accepted ID; a Primary ID and a Secondary ID.
 All ID must be current and valid (not expired).
 If you arrive at the test centre without the required IDs you will not be permitted to test and you will have book (and pay for) a new appointment.
 Read complete requirements »